Experienced & Dedicated Waco Wills Lawyer

-Drafting & Contesting a Last Will & Testament
+Assistance with Drafting or Contesting a Last Will & Testament

 A will, formally referred to as a Last Will and Testament, is a legal document that describes one’s final wishes.
-A will may include stipulations regarding one’s estate and how it is to be distributed amongst beneficiaries: dependents, family members, friends, and charities.
+A will may include stipulations regarding one’s estate and how it is to be distributed amongst beneficiaries.
 One may also assert one’s wishes regarding the care of minor children or family members with special needs, as well as include special stipulations regarding burial or funeral arrangements.

-If you would like to talk about drafting a will or have questions regarding contesting a will during probate proceedings, a Waco will lawyer at Rainey & Rainey may be able to help.
-Our attorneys have more than four decades of legal experience and a strong commitment to protecting our clients’ rights in all matters related to elder law, estate planning, and probate.
+If you would like to talk about drafting a will or have questions regarding contesting a will during probate proceedings, a Waco lawyer at Rainey & Rainey may be able to help.
+Our attorneys for wills have more than four decades of experience in legal issues related to wills.
+We also have a strong commitment to protecting our clients’ rights in all matters related to elder law, estate planning, personal injury, and probate.

 Do I Need a Will?